bhardwaj-shubham/flask-weather-app/README.md

 * Enter a location in the input field and click "Search" to view the weather information.

 ### Contributing
-Pull requests are welcome.
+Just to let you know, pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.